Alford

 The closest primary school for residents of Alford is Alford Primary School, which also includes a nursery unit.
 Many other villages in the area also have their own primary schools such as Towie School, Echt School and Tullynessle School, which all accept pupils from nursery age to P7.
 These schools then feed into the local secondary school, which is Alford Academy.
 A free school bus service is provided to pupils who live three miles from the school but are in the catchment zone.

 If you would like to browse properties for sale in Alford, Aberdeenshire with ASPC, our site contains a comprehensive listing of homes for sale, as well as properties to lease and rent.
-From small cottages to new builds, we have a wide range of flats and houses for sale in Alford suitable for all budgets.
+From small cottages to new builds, we have a wide range of flats and new homes for sale in Alford suitable for all budgets.
 If you are looking to retire in the area, we also have a range of retirement properties you can view here.

 For more information on Alford, visit: alfordcommunity.co.uk